 If you link up all your financial accounts, credit cards, loans, etc., the Personal Capital app can track your Net Worth.
 The app tracks your net worth by weighing your debts against your savings and investment accounts.
 This is an excellent feature to motivate you to meet your financial targets.

-Personal Capital also has a college savings plan that calculates the amount you need to save in total by comparing the average tuition costs of colleges in your state.
+Saving for college?
+Personal Capital has that covered too with a college savings plan.
+This college savings plan calculates the amount you need to save in total by comparing the average tuition costs of colleges in your state.
+With this handy tool, you can easily see how much you need to save on a monthly or yearly basis to afford tuition at a particular school.
+You can even compare the cost of different schools to find the best deal.

 This tool helps users be more conscious about their overall financial state by factoring in investment monitoring and net-worth calculations.
 However, one of their most practical and usable features is monitoring and tracking expenditure.